Axway/amplify-fusion-labs/apification-oas/README.md

 * Create a new project in Amplify Integration for this apificiation use-case.
 Use a unique name in case your not the only one to do this lab on your Amplify Integration tenant (e.g. XX_apification with XX being your name or initials).\
   ![new-project](images/lab2-new-project.png)
-* Create a new API (e.g. InvoiceAPI) by using the sample OpenAPI specification (OAS) for the Invoice API : **[InvoiceAPI-OAS.yaml](..\assets\InvoiceAPI-OAS.yaml)**.\
+* Create a new API (e.g. InvoiceAPI) by uploading this sample OpenAPI specification (OAS) : **[InvoiceAPI-OAS.yaml](..\assets\InvoiceAPI-OAS.yaml)**.\
   ![api-import](images/lab2-api-create.png)
 * Edit the API settings to set a unique API base path (e.g. XX_api)
 * For the "GET /invoices" endpoint, use the button link integration on the right side of the method title\
   ![api-integration-link](images/lab2-api-integration-link.png)
   * Choose to create a new Integration (e.g. GetInvoicesByState)
-* The integration tab should open by itself, click on API Server component and check that linked endpoint is  "GET /invoices"
+* The integration tab should open by itself, click on API Server component and check that linked API operation is  "GET /invoices"
-* Expand Operations component and its Status component to see the integration flow*\
+* Expand Operations component and its Status component to see the integration flow\
   ![integration-init](images/lab2-integration-init.png)
 * Click the first `+` button in Operations to add a Database Select component and expand the bottom panel
   * We need to create a database connection for our Postgres database so click Add next to the Connection picker and give your connection a name and description (e.g. Neon Postgres DB)